Language Scientific’s Punjabi Translation Services

 We offer a unique depth of subject-matter expertise via our Advanced Scientific Knowledge network (ASKnetwork™) and globalization know-how for companies in the Aerospace & Defense, Chemical, Clinical Research, Energy, Healthcare, Industrial Manufacturing, Medical Device, Pharmaceutical, Technology and related industries.
 Our ASKnetwork™ of over 6,000 specialists comprises multilingual engineers, doctors and scientists working in over 75 countries on 5 continents.

 Language Scientific’s unique Accreditation Program for Technical and Medical Translators, along with a rigorous Quality Management System, ensures the quality standards that our clients have come to depend on.
-Language Scientific is an ISO 9001:2015 and ISO 17100:2015 certified company.
+Language Scientific’s Quality Management System is ISO 9001:2015 and ISO 17100:2015 certified.

 At Language Scientific, we are driven by the mission to set the new Standard of Quality for technical translation and localization.
 It is this mission that drives our success and sets us apart as a company.
 When you need precise global communication, Language Scientific is the clear choice.